Omar5574/Mano_Computer_Gryffindor/README.md

    - [x] **Memory Reference**
    - [x] **Register Reference**
    - [ ] **Input - Output Reference**
--We have included both memory and register reference instructions.
+- We have included both memory and register reference instructions.
 Please note that the specific instructions applied in the memory code are listed below:
    - LDA
    - ADD
    - INC